vmware-tanzu-learning/cf4devs/site/content/getting-started/using-a-cf.md

 The CLI will output a URL.
 Copy and paste this in a browser, and authenticate in exchange for a passcode.
 You can copy and paste the passcode provided into the terminal window to complete the authentication flow.

-> CFCD Exam Tip: The one-time passcode flow requires you to open pages in a browser.
-For this reason, you should **not** use `cf login --sso` in the exam as it may take you to a non-approved URL.

 ### Logging Out

 When you authenticate with Cloud Foundry, the CLI caches a token locally.
 When you make requests (like pushing an app), the CLI includes this token in each request.
 Therefore you do not have to re-authenticate on every request.
 You can continue to work until your token expires (and cannot be refreshed); at that point, you would need to re-authenticate.
 However, this also means you need to be mindful to log out when appropriate to ensure a malicious actor does not gain access to your Cloud Foundry.